 A great place to start is to introduce yourself to other people staying at your hotel or hostel.
 When you’re traveling alone, make sure you choose lodgings that rate high in location, fun, and size.
 This will increase your chances of meeting other travelers.
-Ask your hostel or hotel if they offer tours and join one.
-You’ll get to experience something new and meet other people on the tour.
-Invite some people to join you for dinner or a drink, or make some extra dinner in your hostel kitchen and share it.
+Ask your hostel or hotel if they offer get-togethers or events and sign up for one.
+You’ll get to experience something new and meet other people.

 If you’re open to a travel companion, find someone you really connect with and ask him or her if they would like to travel for a few days with you.
 Of course, you must exercise caution when doing this and you need to make sure that you get to know him or her first.
-It’s also better to stick to your gender and have an exit strategy in the event that traveling together isn’t working.
-Many people have success with finding travel companions because they automatically have a lot in common just by the sheer fact that they are both travelers.
+It also might be better to stick to your gender and have an exit strategy in the event that traveling together doesn’t work out.

 Make someone’s day

 Often when you travel you can also find active things to do that will get your adrenaline going.
-Inducing adrenaline is a great way to overcome the lonely bouts.
+Getting your adrenaline fix is a great way to overcome the lonely bouts.
 There are many activities you can do such as wind surfing or kite surfing, skydiving, bungee jumping, or parasailing, just to name a few.
-Getting active and facing your fears will make your sadness a fleeting memory that is completely overshadowed with the great experience you just had.
+Getting active and facing your fears will make your sadness a fleeting memory.

 >> Get tips for how to stay fit on the road